 Trend Development: From Frontrunner to Laggard

-The chart illustrates the varying adoption speeds: IT sectors will rely almost completely on AI content by 2030, while traditional sectors are transforming much more cautiously.
+The chart illustrates the differing speeds of adoption: IT sectors will rely almost entirely on AI content by 2030, while traditional sectors change far more cautiously.

 Complete Data Overview

 Note: Values marked with an * are projections.
-The 2024/25 baseline is supported by adoption data and documented use cases in Austria and the EU (see source references).
-All values in percent (%) of the respective industry's total content volume.
+The 2024/25 baseline is backed by adoption data and documented use cases in Austria and the EU (see references).
+All figures are expressed as a percentage (%) of each industry's total content volume.

-Statistics Austria 2024: 20% of all companies use AI, service sector 23%, manufacturing 15%, ICT 61%.
-This structure explains higher starting values in media/IT and more cautious values in administration/healthcare.
+Statistics Austria 2024: 20% of all companies use AI, rising to 23% in services, 15% in manufacturing, and 61% in ICT.
+This pattern explains the higher starting points in media and IT and the more cautious figures in administration and healthcare.

 Governance, Acceptance, Quality